MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-linux-vm.md

 <!-- cSpell:ignore givenscj OSTICKETWEB OSTICKETMYSQL OSTICKETWEB OSTICKETMYSQL contosohost vcenter contosodc osTicket binlog systemctl NSGs distros -->

-# Rehost an on-premises Linux app to Azure VMs
+# Rehost an on-premises Linux application to Azure VMs

-This article shows how the fictional company Contoso rehosts a two-tier Linux-based Apache MySQL PHP (LAMP) app, using Azure IaaS VMs.
+This article shows how the fictional company Contoso rehosts a two-tier [LAMP-based](https://wikipedia.org/wiki/LAMP_(software_bundle)) application, using Azure IaaS VMs.

-osTicket, the service desk app used in this example is provided as open source.
+osTicket, the service desk application used in this example is provided as open source.
 If you'd like to use it for your own testing purposes, you can download it from [GitHub](https://github.com/osTicket/osTicket).

 ## Business drivers

 The IT leadership team has worked closely with business partners to understand what they want to achieve with this migration:

 - **Address business growth.** Contoso is growing, and as a result there's pressure on the on-premises systems and infrastructure.
-- **Limit risk.** The service desk app is critical for the Contoso business.
+- **Limit risk.** The service desk application is critical for the Contoso business.
 Contoso wants to move it to Azure with zero risk.
-- **Extend.** Contoso don't want to change the app right now.
-It simply wants to ensure that the app is stable.
+- **Extend.** Contoso don't want to change the application right now.
+It simply wants to ensure that the application is stable.

 ## Migration goals

 The Contoso cloud team has pinned down goals for this migration, to determine the best migration method:

-- After migration, the app in Azure should have the same performance capabilities as it does today in their on-premises VMware environment.
-The app will remain as critical in the cloud as it is on-premises.
+- After migration, the application in Azure should have the same performance capabilities as it does today in their on-premises VMware environment.
+The application will remain as critical in the cloud as it is on-premises.
-- Contoso doesn't want to invest in this app.
+- Contoso doesn't want to invest in this application.
 It is important to the business, but in its current form Contoso simply wants to move it safely to the cloud.
-- Contoso doesn't want to change the ops model for this app.
-It wants to interact with the app in the cloud in the same way that they do now.
+- Contoso doesn't want to change the ops model for this application.
+It wants to interact with the application in the cloud in the same way that they do now.
-- Contoso doesn't want to change app functionality.
-Only the app location will change.
+- Contoso doesn't want to change application functionality.
+Only the application location will change.
-- Having completed a couple of Windows app migrations, Contoso wants to learn how to use a Linux-based infrastructure in Azure.
+- Having completed a couple of Windows application migrations, Contoso wants to learn how to use a Linux-based infrastructure in Azure.

 ## Solution design

 After pinning down goals and requirements, Contoso designs and review a deployment solution, and identifies the migration process, including the Azure services that Contoso will use for the migration.

-### Current app
+### Current application

-- The OSTicket app is tiered across two VMs (`OSTICKETWEB` and `OSTICKETMYSQL`).
+- The OSTicket application is tiered across two VMs (`OSTICKETWEB` and `OSTICKETMYSQL`).
 - The VMs are located on VMware ESXi host `contosohost1.contoso.com` (version 6.5).
 - The VMware environment is managed by vCenter Server 6.5 (`vcenter.contoso.com`), running on a VM.
 - Contoso has an on-premises datacenter (`contoso-datacenter`) with an on-premises domain controller (`contosodc1`).

 ### Proposed architecture

-- Since the app is a production workload, the VMs in Azure will reside in the production resource group `ContosoRG`.
+- Since the application is a production workload, the VMs in Azure will reside in the production resource group `ContosoRG`.
 - The VMs will be migrated to the primary region (East US 2) and placed in the production network (`VNET-PROD-EUS2`):
   - The web VM will reside in the front-end subnet (`PROD-FE-EUS2`).
   - The database VM will reside in the database subnet (`PROD-DB-EUS2`).